osholopa/weatherapp/README.md

 # Frontend (React) <a name="frontend"></a>

 ### Available scripts <a name="frontend-scripts"></a>
 - `npm start` - Starts webpack dev server
+- `npm run build` - Bundles JavaScript code and other static assets for production
 - `npm run lint` - Checks code style with ESLint

 ### Environment <a name="frontend-env"></a>